Carpetsmoker/password-bunny/README.markdown

 - Your system’s memory will contain the plaintext contents.
 You should only run this program on trusted machines (ie. not a shared host or the like).

+- PwBunny uses the system’s clipboard extensively to get the passwords to your applications (eg. browser); you should be aware that *any* program can read the clipboard, including malicious clipboard snoopers (as well as non-malicious snoopers, which may store their clipboard history database as world-readable in plain text).

 - We issue no warnings against unwise passwords (either as master password for the file, or passwords for the sites you add).
 It’s *your* responsibility to choose good passwords.
 You *should* use the built-in password generator.